pkgeo-org/hydeout/_posts/2018-04-26-VectorTileWorkshop-Windows10.md

   + [United States boundary geoJSON data](https://raw.githubusercontent.com/pkgeo-org/jekyll-site-code/master/tippecanoe/usStates.geojson)
 	+ Use _File->Save Page As_ or similar command from your browser to save on your computer
 	+ Be sure to save the file as _usStates.geojson_
-+ ??If neccesary, move the downloaded files into your local tippecanoe subdirectory
++ If neccesary, move the downloaded files into your local tippecanoe subdirectory

 ## 7. Create some vector tiles ##
 + Ensure Docker is running on your computer